cathxrsis/cathxrsis.github.io/drafts/2022-11-31-Undedicated-Systems-Engineers.md

 - Training becomes paternalistic

 As Stafford Beer points out in *Brain of The Firm*, training is a conservative endeavour---the trainer is an authority whose role it is to

+This paternalism problem is in circular causality with the problem of the

 Systems Engineering within Companies
 ------------------------------------